CheckPointSW/org-templates/README.md

 # Secure Code Workflow Template
-Use this template to monitor, classify and protect your code, assets and infrastructure for exposed API keys, tokens, credentials, vulnerable open-source packages, and high-risk security misconfigurations in a simple way, without noise.
+Use this template to monitor, classify and protect your code, assets, and infrastructure for exposed API keys, tokens, credentials, vulnerable open-source packages, and high-risk security misconfigurations in a simple way, without noise.

 ## GitHub Integration